mlabs-haskell/plutus-simple-model/README.md

 It's good to implement complete set of unit tests first and then add limits tests.
 So that every transformation to optimise on resources is checked by ordinary unit tests.
-On unit tests we can skip limit checks with `skipLimits :: BchConfig -> BchConfig`.
+On unit tests we can skip limit checks with `skipLimits :: MockConfig -> MockConfig`.

 ### Box - a typed TxOut